streetmix/streetmix/docs/docs/contributing/code/reference/project.md

 ## Browser support

 Because of limited resources, browser support is any of the evergreen desktop browsers (e.g. Firefox, Chrome, Safari, and Edge).
-We do not support Internet Explorer.
-(See `faq-internet-explorer`{.interpreted-text role="ref"})
+We [do not support Internet Explorer](/docs/user-guide/support/faq#internet-explorer).

 Mobile support is also limited, because the application was not initially designed for mobile.
 However, we should be supporting tablet devices such as iPads and laptops with touchscreens.